Seafood au Gratin

 In the morning, get

-• a pound and a half or so of seafood
+- a pound and a half or two of seafood

 from the freezer, remove vacuum packaging to prevent botulism, and place in a covered tupperware in the fridge for the day.
-With the brand of fish I use, this is two cod fillets, two salmon (no skin), and one bag 80-150 scallops (pasta size).
+With the brand of fish I use, this is two cod fillets, two salmon (no skin), and one bag 80-150 bay scallops (pasta size).
+Although if you're making the full recipe you must be making it for company so shoot the budget and get the sea scallops, 20/40 size or thereabouts.

 until onion is sweated.
 Then add